educatedCaveman/SS-BAM/report.md

 Each shot will consist of the following steps:

 1. the projectile will be weighed and recorded in grains.
-2. the projectile will be inserted into the band's pouch while the band is slack
+2. the projectile will be inserted into the band's pouch
-3. the release aid will be attached around the pouch and projectile
-4. the release aid will be drawn back to the catch opposite the fork
+3. the pouch and pellet will be drawn back to, and placed into the release aid
-5. the slingshot will be aimed through the chronograph, into the catch box.
+4. the slingshot will be aimed through the chronograph, into the catch box.
-6. the release aid's trigger will be pulled
+5. the release aid's trigger will be pulled
-7. the velocity of the projectile will be determined and recorded in m/s.
+6. the velocity of the projectile will be determined and recorded in m/s.

 ### Calculating Potential Energy